yeasin2002/react-ts-starter/README.md

 - eslint, prettier setup for code formatting
 - standers folder structure
 - Custom import aliases (Example: @/components )
+- dependabot to keep notify to update dependencies

-## Vite Plugins That you might need to know.
+## Vite Plugins That you must need to know for this starter.

 ### vite-plugin-svgr